nickc1/skedm/docs/_build/html/_sources/performance.rst.txt

 Test Size
 ^^^^^^^^^

 Here the training size and the number of near neighbors is held constant.
-We simply iterate through the length of the training set.
+We simply iterate through the length of the testing set.

 .. image:: /_static/edm/benchmark_test_size.png
    :align: center